-Robust Stability (RS) Robustness stability represents the ability of the control system to remain stable even though there are differences between the actual system G' and the model G that was used to design the controller.
+Robust Stability (RS)

+Robustness stability represents the ability of the control system to remain stable even though there are differences between the actual system G' and the model G that was used for the design of the controller.
 These differences can have various origins such as unmodelled dynamics or non-linearities.

-To represent the differences between the model and the actual system, one can choose to use the general input multiplicative uncertainty as represented in Figure 3.5.
+To represent the differences between the model and the actual system, the input multiplicative uncertainty as represented in Figure 3.5a is used.